 Eating Europe runs this tour, as well as some others in London and other cities around the continent.
 They’re a small biz with fantastically-knowledgeable local tour guides.
 Also have a look at their Soho Twilight Tour for another unique option.

-2. Bermondsey Beer Tasting Tour
+2. Bermondsey Beer Tasting Tour with a Cheeseboard

 Deep in Bermondsey, an area that many locals aren’t aware of (unless you’ve watched my Areas to Visit That You’ve Never Heard Of video), there’s the Bermondsey Beer Mile.
 It’s a bunch of distilleries housed in the Network Rail arches, close enough to make it possible to do a distillery hop on certain days of the week.